The Best Way to Process Payroll [Updated for 2021]

 5 Ways an HRMS Results in Happier Employees

 - Eliminating payroll mistakes increases employee satisfaction

-- Employee access and control over their information increase trust in the employer
+- Employee access and control over their information increases trust in the employer

-- An HRMS reduces scheduling stress and creates an improved work/life balance
+- An HRMS reduces scheduling stress and improves work/life balance

 Chapter 3.
 Payroll Processing Best Practices